Sennheiser HD600 Open Back Professional Reference Headphones

 There really aren’t any major flaws with the build design, in fact, most listeners find themselves wishing more headphones offered the same level of wearing comfort.
 If dealing with proprietary headphone cables is a deal-breaker, these probably won’t work for you.

-These are also easily one of the best reference headphones for mixing/mastering tracks at your home (or professional) studio – especially at this price point.
-The flat response and accurate detail imaging presents you with exactly what you were intended to hear during the initial recording process.
+These are also easily one of the best reference headphones for mixing/mastering tracks at your home (or professional) studio -, especially at this price point.
+The flat response and accurate detail imaging present you with exactly what you were intended to hear during the initial recording process.

 As long as you don’t mind leaving these cans at home and listening in a quiet environment where they thrive, you will be completely satisfied.
 Managing to surpass expectations even after 20 years of proven performance is exactly why these cans deserve to be called ‘classic’.